Smith & Wesson M&P Shield 1.0 vs. Shield 2.0

 The internal changes of the Shield Model 2.0 don’t stop with just the trigger.
 In order to test how much effort was needed to pull back (aka rack) the slide, I clamped a pair of visegrip pliers onto the back of each model of pistol, and then hooked that to a scale used to measure the draw weight of bows for archery.
 Over the course of five tests apiece, the Shield Model 1.0 took an average of 23.3 pounds of effort to pull the slide back, while the Model 2.0 took just over 21 pounds of pull to move the slide all the way back.

-Because of the chances to the trigger geometry inside the gun, if you’ve installed an aftermarket trigger in your Shield Model 1.0, chances are it will not work with the Model 2.0.
+Because of the changes to the trigger geometry inside the gun, if you’ve installed an aftermarket trigger in your Shield Model 1.0, chances are it will not work with the Model 2.0.
 That’s the bad news.
-The good news is that most other accessories, such as holsters, magazines and aftermarket sights are interchangeable between the 1.0 and 2.0 models, making it easy to upgrade to the newer model and still use all your old gear, saving you a boatload of money.
+The good news is that most other accessories work with both models.
+Holsters, magazines and aftermarket sights are interchangeable between the 1.0 and 2.0 models.
+This makes it easy to upgrade to the newer model and still use all your old gear, saving you a boatload of money.

 To Upgrade, Or Not Upgrade?